Alimadcorp/qr/README.md

 # QR Code Generator

 A simple QR code generator that allows you to generate QR codes for any text you input.
+MY Additions:
+Runs in realtime hwuahwuahuwahuwha and got an api too

 ![QR Code Generator](./assets/sample.png)